approov/quickstart-react-native/REFERENCE.md

 * `userInfo.rejectionReasons`: Only provided for a `rejection` error type.
 If the [Rejection Reasons](https://approov.io/docs/latest/approov-usage-documentation/#rejection-reasons) feature is enabled, this provides a comma separated list of reasons why the app attestation was rejected.

 ## Initialize
+You will not generally need to call this function directly, since this is called automatically if you use the `ApproovProvider` component.
+It is only included here for completeness.

 Initializes the Approov SDK and thus enables the Approov features.
 The `config` will have been provided in the initial onboarding or email or can be [obtained](https://approov.io/docs/latest/approov-usage-documentation/#getting-the-initial-sdk-configuration) using the Approov CLI.
 This will generate an error if a second attempt is made at initialization with a different `config`.

 ```Javascript
 ApproovService.initialize(config);
 ```

 This function returns a `Promise` that is resolved when the operation is completed.
 You should always make this call soon after your app is started.
 Other network requests may be delayed for a short period until this call is made.

 ## SetProceedOnNetworkFail
 Indicates that the network interceptor should proceed anyway if it is not possible to obtain an Approov token due to a networking failure.
 If this is called then the backend API can receive calls without the expected Approov token header being added, or without header/query parameter substitutions being made.
 This should only ever be used if there is some particular reason, perhaps due to local network conditions, that you believe that traffic to the Approov cloud service will be particularly problematic.